Laraki

 Laraki Automobiles is a Moroccan manufacturer of high-performance sports cars based in Casablanca, Morocco.
 The company was established in 1999 by Abdeslam Laraki, a Moroccan designer and entrepreneur with a background in yacht design and industrial engineering.

 Laraki gained international attention with the unveiling of its first prototype, the Laraki Fulgura, at the 2002 Geneva Motor Show.
 This was followed by additional concept models, including the Laraki Borac and the Laraki Epitome.
 These vehicles are characterized by their bold styling, powerful engines, and limited production, placing them in the luxury and supercar segments.

-As one of the few African companies focused on designing and producing supercars, Laraki Automobiles represents a distinctive effort within Morocco’s diversified automotive industry.
+As one of the few African companies focused on designing and producing supercars, Laraki Automobiles represents an effort within Morocco’s automotive industry.

 History

 Laraki was established in 1999 by Abdesslam Laraki, a Moroccan designer and entrepreneur who first became wealthy by importing cars in Morocco beginning in 1973.
 His son and the current owner of the firm is Abdeslam Laraki, a Moroccan designer who started out creating luxurious yachts and created the eponym company Laraki.
 Then following the steps of his father, he studied automobile design in Switzerland and soon after launched his first model, the Laraki Fulgura, in 2002.